eclipse-pass/pass-deposit-services/README.md

 #### Creating and using an updated configuration

 To create your own configuration, copy and paste the default configuration into an empty file and modify the key values as described above.
-The configuration _must_ be referenced by the `pass.deposit.transport.configuration` property, or is environment equivalent `PASS_DEPOSIT_TRANSPORT_CONFIGURATION`.
+The configuration _must_ be referenced by the `pass.deposit.repository.configuration` property, or is environment equivalent `PASS_DEPOSIT_REPOSITORY_CONFIGURATION`.
 Allowed values are any Spring Resource path (e.g. `classpath:/`, `classpath*:`, `file:`, `http://`, `https://`).
-For example, if your configuration is stored as a file in `/etc/deposit-services.cfg`, then you would set the environment variable `PASS_DEPOSIT_TRANSPORT_CONFIGURATION=file:/etc/deposit-services.cfg` prior to starting Deposit Services.
-Likewise, if you kept the configuration accessible at a URL, you could use `PASS_DEPOSIT_TRANSPORT_CONFIGURATION=http://example.org/deposit-services.cfg`.
+For example, if your configuration is stored as a file in `/etc/deposit-services.json`, then you would set the environment variable `PASS_DEPOSIT_REPOSITORY_CONFIGURATION=file:/etc/deposit-services.json` prior to starting Deposit Services.
+Likewise, if you kept the configuration accessible at a URL, you could use `PASS_DEPOSIT_REPOSITORY_CONFIGURATION=http://example.org/deposit-services.json`.

 ## Failure Handling